 2. Prepare your family for an elimination diet

-Placing all children in the home on a milk elimination diet regardless if they need it to accommodate one child’s special diet is not a good idea.
-Children that must avoid cow’s milk very often require supplements or a specialty formula to ensure their diet is nutritionally complete.
+Placing all children in the home on a milk elimination diet, regardless of whether they need it to accommodate one child’s special diet, is not a good idea.
+Children who must avoid cow milk and dairy very often require supplements or a specialty formula to ensure their diet is nutritionally complete.
 In addition to the very high cost of supplementing all children, it places an unnecessary burden on the child/children without any food allergies.

 3. Read every label every time.

 I treated a family in the past because they were concerned their child had developed additional food allergies beyond milk.
 The child was on a milk elimination diet for many months, and the family was managing it quite well without too many issues or worries.
 The child was growing well and tolerating the amino acid-based formula nicely.

 During my nutrition assessment and diet review, we discovered that a healthy “go-to” food was most likely the culprit for this child’s symptoms.
 The manufacturer changed the ingredients, and the family was unaware that this “go-to” food now contained whey protein (a component of milk).
 The best way to identify product ingredients is by reading the actual packaging label that corresponds to the product contained within that packaging, or you can call the product manufacturer.
 Product websites do often have ingredient information; however, these sites are not always kept up to date and may misguide your label-reading judgment.